Power system protection: Transmission protection

 High-voltage transmission lines typically form a mesh-like grid, so the current might be flowing into the fault from either direction, making the non-directional relays mostly unsuitable for protection, so the distance and pilot relays are typically used.
-The use of directionla relays is not always possible.
+The use of directional relays is not always possible.

 Ground fault

 In a grounded neutral transmission line, the phase relays might detect and clear a ground fault.
 However, since almost all faults on high-voltage lines are of the one-phase-to-ground variety, specialized ground relays are used for quick reaction.
 These relay utilize the zero-sequence current for detection.
 During the normal operation, the zero-sequence current is very small, so a high current value that depends on the network configuration, not on the (varying) load, is a convenient and reliable indicator of a ground fault.

 Generators

 Generators are expensive and complex pieces of the grid equipment, thus the larger machines use tens of types of protection devices.
 Practically every generator has the stator protection, usually using differential relays.
 The internal failures of generators are unusual, so the protective relays trips are very rare.